project-chip/connectedhomeip/docs/silabs/thread/RASPI_IMG.md

 # Setting up the Matter Hub (Raspberry Pi)

-The Matter Hub consists of the Open Thread Border Router (OTBR) and the ChipTool running on a Raspberry Pi.
+The Matter Hub consists of the Open Thread Border Router (OTBR) and the chiptool running on a Raspberry Pi.
 Silicon Labs has developed a Raspberry Pi image that can be downloaded and flashed onto an SD Card for the Raspberry Pi.